SolarDub/make_fake_vmap/README.md

 The execution proceeds by reading in convection spectral amplitudes (from /inputspec/fakespec.txt) and writing those pertaining to the first 20 spherical-hamonic degrees, l, in three columns: radial, poloidal, toroidal.

 The global (spherical harmonic order, m = 0) toroidal rotation and poloidal meridional circulation spectra are calculated, followed by a calculation of the convection spectrum (radial and poloidal) for all spherical harmonic degrees, l, and orders, m, from l = 1 to lmax and m = 1 to l.
 (Where lmax = nx - 2, nx being the number of latitudinal pixels (set in src/modules/mod_params.f90), which is currently set at 512.
-To simulate MDI images, this can be changed to 1024.)
+This lmax well includes the supergranule spectra profile centred at l~110, but not that for granulation, centered around l~4000.
+To simulate MDI images, nx can be changed to 1024.)

 On calculating the three spectra (radial, poloidal, toroidal), the program calculated the respective velocities across longitundial strips over a set of nx/2 hemispheric latitudes.
 This is performed by combining the calculated spectral amplitudes with the spherical harmonic functions at each latitude and performing an inverse fourier transform to produce the 3-component longitudinal velocity profiles.
 Symmetries of the spherical harmonics across the equator means that the southern-latitude longitudnal strips can be calculated at the same time as the northern-latitude counterparts.